 Mentor Iowa also has a mentee assistance fund available for mentee’s who are in need of special items.

-The following describes our scholarships and mentee assistance fund along with some information on the wonderful individuals they are named after:
+The following describes our scholarships, mentee assistance fund and Phoenix award along with some information on the wonderful individuals they are named after:

 Dean Lester Scholarship Fund

 This scholarship was created in 2012 to help Mentor Iowa graduating seniors pursue a post high school education.
 With a dedicated committee of board members, staff, volunteers and family members, we will provide our mentees with a strong start to their future educational success.
 This scholarship is designed for Mentor Iowa mentees during their freshman year of higher education.

 Dean Lester was a devoted husband, father and grandfather.
 His devotion did not end just with his family.
 He was an individual who had a desire to help others and treated all people with respect and saw the good in everyone he met.
 His pleasant demeanor always left those he met with a big smile on their faces.

 Mr. Lester was the perfect example of what a volunteer should be.
 He served a wide variety of roles including: School Board Member and President for the Ballard Community School District for 10 years, 4-H leader for 15 years, plus many committees and council meetings pertaining to youth.
 He could be seen serving food during Mentor Iowa’s “Summerfest” event, and doing behind the scenes work to make sure all their special events ran smooth.
 For 55 years, his constant goal was to volunteer and mentor children so they could achieve their goals and dreams.
 He was the epitome of leading by example and left a positive impact on all children he worked with.

 Dean Lester passed away in 2010 at 75 years old.
 This scholarship fund is a fitting tribute to a man who cared so much about others.